emberjs/guides/source/understanding-ember/run-loop.md

 #### How is runloop behaviour different when testing?

-When `Ember.testing` is set i.e. your application is in _testing mode_ then
+When your application is in _testing mode_ then
 Ember will throw an error if you try to schedule work without an available runloop.